-Chris is regularly quoted in the press as an authority in his field and as the plaintiff counsel in nationally and internationally prominent cases, including the New York Times, Wall Street Journal, Chicago Tribune, Los Angeles Times, Bloomberg, CBS, CNBC, USA Today, Daily News, ESPN, HBOSports, Law360 and Lawdragon.
+Chris is regularly quoted in the press as the plaintiff counsel in nationally and internationally prominent cases, including the New York Times, Wall Street Journal, Chicago Tribune, Los Angeles Times, Bloomberg, CBS, CNBC, USA Today, Daily News, ESPN, and HBO Sports.

 Chris started his career as a corporate defense lawyer representing the interests of big business.
 Struck by the imbalance of power between corporations and the individuals harmed by them, he left to become a plaintiff attorney.
 The son of a union carpenter who worked his way through school, Chris is a former amateur boxer and a current Brazilian Jiu Jitsu black belt.
 Now, whether working on a class action involving thousands of people against a multinational conglomerate or an individual case protecting one client's rights, he fights with the same passion and conviction.